 To achieve the SDGs, RISTEX has been conducting two types of activities, the Scenario Creation Phase, and the Solution Creation Phase, under the title "Solution-Driven Co-creative R&D Program for SDGs (SOLVE for SDGs)" since fiscal 2019 as an R&D program aiming to create immediate solutions to regional issues with complex and wide-ranging themes by utilizing existing technology seeds and to expand the solutions to other regions.
-Since social isolation and loneliness is one of the essential perspectives of the SDGs, RISTEX has established a particular framework (Social Isolation Framework) under the SOLVE for SDGs program, "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks" (hereinafter referred to as "this program") and will conduct research and development.
+Since social isolation and loneliness is one of the essential perspectives of the SDGs, in fiscal 2021, RISTEX has established a particular framework (Social Isolation Framework) under the SOLVE for SDGs program, "Preventing Social Isolation & Loneliness and Creating Diversified Social Networks" (hereinafter referred to as "this program") and started research and development.

 This program promotes clarification of the mechanisms of social isolation and loneliness based on various changes in the social structure, such as declining population, low birthrate, aging society, economic changes, and the impact of emerging infectious diseases such as COVID-19, while producing the vision of a society that does not lead to social isolation and loneliness.
-This program furthermore promotes R&D on visualization and evaluation methods (indicators, etc.) for the risk of social isolation and loneliness in people and groups, as well as social shemes to prevent social isolation and loneliness.
+This program furthermore promotes R&D on visualization and evaluation methods (indicators, etc.) for the risk of social isolation and loneliness in people and groups, as well as social schemes to prevent social isolation and loneliness.
 This program expects such R&D to be conducted in an integrated way up to Proof of Concept (PoC), including the verification of the effectiveness of preventive measures against social isolation and loneliness by using the evaluation methods (indicators, etc.) developed in each project.
 This program aims for a society that does not lead to social isolation and loneliness by creating diverse social connections and networks among people, organizations, and communities.

-3.2 Call for R&D Proposals for FY2021 in Response to the COVID-19 Pandemic

-Due to the global epidemic of COVID-19, direct face-to-face communication has become difficult, and social isolation and loneliness are becoming more apparent and severe in any situation where the response to an unexpected, physically disconnected situation is not quick and sufficient.
-In addition, the risk of social isolation and loneliness is increasing for people and groups that have not been involved in social isolation and loneliness in the past.
-The society we live in will need to pursue and actively build desirable connections and networks in the with-corona and post-corona situations.

-Therefore, in FY2021, all proposals will be solicited based on the social impact of COVID-19.
+In particular, the global COVID-19 pandemic after 2020 has made direct face-to-face communication difficult, and social isolation and loneliness has become more apparent and serious in all situations where there is no rapid and sufficient response to unexpected physical fragmentation.
+People and groups that have been immune from social isolation and loneliness are increasingly at risk of falling into social isolation and loneliness.
+It will be necessary to pursue desirable connections and networks in with-corona and post-corona societies, and to actively build such networks.
+Therefore, we also welcome proposals based on the social impact of COVID-19.

-3.3 R&D Focus
+3.2 R&D Focus